udayvir-singh/tangerine.nvim/README.md

 <!-- ignore-end -->

 # Introduction
 Tangerine provides a painless way to add fennel to your neovim config, without adding to your load times.

-It prioritizes speed, transparency and minimalism.
-It's blazing fast thanks to it diffing algorithm.
+It prioritizes speed, transparency and minimalism and It's lightning fast thanks to it diffing algorithm.

 ## Features
-- Lighting fast compile times
+- :fire:   *BLAZING* fast, compile times in milliseconds
-- Smart diffing to only compile files that are stale
-- Loads `init.fnl` automatically for you
-- Abstracts away lua output from user
-- Built-in support for interactive evaluation
+- :ocean:  200% support for interactive evaluation
+- :bamboo: Transparent, doesn't create stupid abstractions
+- :ribbon: Natively loads `nvim/init.fnl`

 ## Comparison to other plugins
+##### HOTPOT :stew:
+- Abstracts too much away from user.
-- [Hotpot](https://github.com/rktjmp/hotpot.nvim) closest to this plugin, but hooks onto lua package searches to compile
+- Hooks onto lua package searchers to compile [harder to debug]
-- [Aniseed](https://github.com/Olical/aniseed) seems too bloated and focused on plugin developers rather than for dotfiles

-Tangerine also compiles and loads `~/.config/nvim/init.fnl`, without it having to required by user.

-Tangerine intends to be as fast and transparent as possible, it does most tedious heavy lifting for you, so you can easily configure neovim in fennel.
+##### ANISEED :herb:
+- Excessively feature rich to be used for dotfiles.
+- Blindly compiles all files that it founds, resulting in slow load times.

-## Installation
+# Installation
-1) create file `plugin/tangerine.lua` in your config dir
+1. create file `plugin/tangerine.lua` to bootstrap tangerine:

-2) add these lines to automatically bootstrap tangerine
 ```lua
 -- ~/.config/nvim/plugin/tangerine.lua